Puerto Rico Custody

 Step 1: Prepare for the case

-Learn about the options for patria potestad (legal custody) and physical custody, and how domestic violence might affect who can get custody and visitation in your state.
+Learn about the options for parental authority (patria potestad) and physical custody, and how domestic violence might affect who can get custody and visitation in your state.
 Think about what you will ask for, what would be best for your child, and what would be safest for both of you.

 You can prepare for court by gathering evidence that helps explain why you should have custody.
 Your evidence should relate to the “best interest factors” that a judge looks at to determine what’s best for your child.
-You can see How will a judge make a decision about custody and legal custody (patria protested)? for more information.
+You can see How will a judge decide on custody and parental authority (patria protested)? for more information.

 Custody cases are complicated, so you may want to get a lawyer.
 If you can hire someone, you can use this list of questions as your guide when deciding which lawyer to choose.
 If you can’t hire a lawyer, you may at least want to try getting a free or low-cost consultation to help you make a legal strategy for your case.